certifychain/certifychain.github.io/readme.md

 #### development

 - [ ] build a custom theme for the website
-- [ ] implement a Content Management System (CMS) to simplify content updates
+- [ ] implement a content management system to simplify content updates - probably jekyll
 - [ ] integrate a contact form with email notification
 - [ ] set up a testing environment for staging and deployment
 - [ ] ensure website security